THE TIKKUN PATH™ MANIFESTO

 Around the same time I got sick and went to urgent care with an acute GI illness.
 The doctor treated me with a level of physical disrespect that stunned me.
 I grew up as the son of a doctor and I was never attracted to medicine.
 But something in me broke open.

 I went to medical school with a kind of rebellion in me which was part curiosity, and part refusal.
 I wanted to understand healing from the inside out, and I wanted to expand the medical model.
+I wanted to be a healer.

 What I found inside academic medicine was not only brilliance.
 It was also a mechanistic, ego-driven culture, often more loyal to the medical-industrial complex than to the actual healing of human beings.
 Reductionism everywhere.
 Oversimplified models taught like they were scripture.
 The humanity of people is ignored in the name of “efficiency.”

-And at one point in residency training, I was sitting under my desk in my apartment, on the verge of tears.
+At one point in residency training, I was sitting under my desk in my apartment, on the verge of tears.
 I hated the environment.
 I was thinking about leaving.
 I had been reading Rachel Naomi Remen MD, a physician and author who wrote about recovering the soul of medicine, and in desperation I called her.
-She answered.
-I felt like I put my head on my grandmother’s shoulder.
-She told me to keep a journal and ask, every day: What touched me today?
-What inspired me today?
-What did I feel strongly about today?
+She answered!

 That moment didn’t fix the system.
 But it preserved something in me that mattered: my refusal to become numb like a robot.

 Several years later, after residency, I was working in a rehabilitation unit in Rhode Island and completing a fellowship in pastoral care at Massachusetts General Hospital.
-This was a gathering of physicians across faiths exploring what it means to offer spiritual support to patients.
+This was a meaningful gathering of physicians across faiths exploring what it means to offer spiritual support to patients.

 And I was still running.

 I had been running my entire life.
 Accumulating knowledge.
 Jumping through hoops.
 Proving myself.
 The sense of service and aliveness of patient encounters was real and I loved it.
-But if I’m honest, what was driving much of my running was something closer to fear than love.

 I sat there in silence for a while.